-APLN in collaboration with the European Leadership Network, and the Toda Peace Institute, and with support from the Nuclear Threat Initiative, convened a workshop in Seoul, ROK, 22-23 March under the title of ‘Closing the Gap: Harmonizing the NPT and the Nuclear Ban Treaty’.
+The APLN, in collaboration with the European Leadership Network, the Toda Peace Institute, and with support from the Nuclear Threat Initiative, together convened a workshop in Seoul, ROK, on the 22nd and 23rd of March under the title ‘Closing the Gap: Harmonizing the NPT and the Nuclear Ban Treaty’.
 The aim of this initiative was to work to enhance convergence between the NPT and Ban Treaty, to positively influence the 2020 NPT Review Conference and strengthen the global disarmament and non-proliferation regime.

 Products of the meeting included:

 – Framing papers prepared by APLN and ELN research staff covering the main developments and challenges in their respective regions.